-We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
+We have an internal Whistleblowing procedure for all our employees, including temporary staff and contractors.

-The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
+The Secretary of State for Education is the prescribed person for matters relating to education for whistleblowers in education who do not want to raise matters direct with their employer.
 Referrals can be made at: www.education.gov.uk/contactus.

-Volunteers or staff with concerns about this school should complain through our school complaints procedure.
+Volunteers or staff with concerns about this school should complain through our school complaints procedure or Whistleblowing procedure.
 You may also be able to complain direct to our Local Authority or to the Department for Education (see links above), depending on the substance of your complaint.
+Staff and volunteers may also wish to contact Protect (Speak up, stop harm) - Free, confidential whistleblowing advice.
+Tel No: 020 3117 2520.